AMTSupport/tools/crates/pgen/README.md

 ### Getting Started

-PGen is available on crates.io under the name rpgen standing for Rememberable Password Generator.
+PGen is available on crates.io under the name rpgen.
 Install it with cargo by running
 ```bash
 cargo install rpgen